Geonovum/nLDT-AppStore/RollYourOwn.md

 This page helps with:
 - insight in the concept
 - how to run the various components of the AppStore

+All code in the various repo's are in nodejs and can run OoB.
+Tools used: VS Code, Nodejs (ExpressJs) and Bruno

 ### A catalog (aka AppStore)